mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 ## After the migration first iteration (July 25){#migration-step-2}

-The migration is sequenced in two parts: the automated phase (at night-time, between July 25 and July 26) and the manual phase (starting July 26) which requires action items.
+The migration is sequenced in two phases: the automated phase (at night-time, between July 25 and July 26) and the manual phase (starting July 26) which requires action items.

 For the automated phase, refer to this [page](../rn/inline-messages.md#process).